Euro zone bond yields tread water as bank worries cool

 Investors rushed to the safety of government bonds, and traders bet that central banks would be unable to raise interest rates much further.

-Yet yields have picked up again in recent days as investors have recovered their nerve and moved back into stocks.
+Yet yields have picked up again in recent days as investors have become more confident, selling bonds in favour of stocks.

 "It's basically a small-step reversal of the big moves that we had last week and the week before," said Peter Schaffrik, global macro strategist at RBC Capital Markets.

-"When everything is just calm and nothing is happening, I think people start to slowly but steadily reduce the odds of a calamity and you get slightly higher bond yields."
+"When everything is just calm and nothing is happening, I think people start to slowly but steadily reduce the odds of a calamity."

 Inflation data for Spain and many German states is due out on Thursday, before the preliminary March reading for the euro zone on Friday.